-We then turn to analyzing the information contained in the indirect links between countries in the global trade network.
-The weights of these indirect links are the row elements of $Trade^2 = Trade \times Trade$ .
-We calculate the export-weighted average SCDS return of a country's indirect links as $Trade{t-1}^2 \times r_t^{CDS}$ , which we dub ExpRetInd.
+rect links as $Trade{t-1}^2 \times r_t^{CDS}$ , which we dub ExpRetInd.
 We then ask the question: To what extent does variation in the credit quality of one's trading partners' trading partners matter?
 In regressions with both ExpRet and ExpRetInd, the SCDS return predictability associated with indirect trade links is roughly as strong as that from direct links.
 Furthermore, information concerning the quality of one's indirect trading partners takes longer to show up in realized returns than that concerning the quality of one's direct trading partners.
 These findings are consistent with fundamental shocks, particularly the indirect ones, taking time to work their way around the globe.

 If these patterns reflect information about fundamentals, we should see similar predictability in equity markets, since the stock market must ultimately be driven by cash-flow news.
-A simple equity strategy that buys the 20% of countries with the lowest ExpRet and sells the 20% of countries with the highest ExpRet earns roughly 1% per month with an associated t-statistic of $3.26.^4$ After we adjust for market, value, and two different measures of equity momentum, the resulting four-factor alpha increases to 1.05% and the t-statistic to 3.74.
+A simple equity strategy that buys the 20% of countries with the lowest ExpRet and sells the 20% of countries with the highest ExpRet earns roughly 1% per month, with an associated t-statistic of 3.26.
+After we adjust for market, value, and two different measures of equity momentum, the resulting four-factor alpha increases to 1.05% and the t-statistic to 3.74.
 Thus, information about a country's export destinations' credit quality also helps describe the cross-section of average equity returns.
 Interestingly, the reverse is not true; that is, if we use export destinations' equity market returns to compute an otherwise similarly defined ExpStock, this alternative measure does not forecast the focal country's sovereign credit returns.
 In other words, sovereign credit markets incorporate information faster than equity markets.

 Finally, we provide evidence that $ExpRet{c,t}$ indeed contains information about real economic activity that is directly relevant to a country's sovereign credit risk.
 We start by showing that a country's SCDS return, $OwnRet{c,t}$ , forecasts its own imports; in other words, if a country is performing relatively poorly in terms of credit quality, its future imports are relatively low.
-Building on this result, we then use a country's $ExpRet{c,t}$ to forecast its subsequent export growth, GDP growth, and changes in the external-debt-to-GDP ratio (which is more directly related to a country's sovereign credit risk).
-We show that $ExpRet{c,t}$ strongly predicts the country's export growth; GDP growth; and, perhaps most importantly, changes in the country's Debt-to-GDP ratio.
+Building on this result, we then use a country's $ExpRet{c,t}$ to forecast its subsequent export growth, GDP growth, and changes in the external-debt-to-GDP ratio, which is more directly related to a country's sovereign credit risk.
+We show that $ExpRet{c,t}$ indeed predicts the country's export growth, GDP growth, and changes in the country's external-debt-to-GDP ratio.